Habeeb-marcus/Introduction-to-Github/index.md

 ## Prerequisites
 Before going with this content, I recommend that you have a basic grasp of the following and that your computer is set up for git use.

-- Have Visual Studio Code installed on your machine.
+- Have Visual Studio Code installed on your machine, because this tutorial will only be using VScode for explanation.
-- Have a fundamental grasp of several terminal commands.
+- Have a basic understanding of several terminal commands.
-- You must have a GitHub account.
+- You should have a GitHub account.

 ## The table of content